 - advanced trainees nearing completion of medical specialty training in their primary specialty

 - or holders of relevant medical fellowship specialties: Anaesthetists, Rehabilitation Medicine physicians and other specialties.

 The field of pain medicine recognises that the management of severe pain problems requires the skills of more than one medical craft group.

 - Acute pain (post operative ward rounds, post-trauma, post burns, acute episodes of pain in medical conditions).

-- Persistent (chronic) pain (including over 200 conditions described in the International Association for the Study of Pain (IASP) Taxonomy of Chronic Pain2nd Edition, such as phantom limb pain, post-herpetic neuralgia, mechanical low back pain)
+- Persistent (chronic) pain (including over 200 conditions described in the International Association for the Study of Pain (IASP) Taxonomy of Chronic Pain (second edition), such as phantom limb pain, post-herpetic neuralgia, mechanical low back pain)

 - Cancer pain (pain directly due to tumour invasion or compression, pain related to diagnostic or therapeutic procedures, pain due to cancer treatment).

 The pain medicine specialist serves both as a consultant to other physicians and often as the principal treating physician.
 The spectrum of care provided by a pain specialist includes medical assessment and management including prescribing medication, directing a multidisciplinary team for rehabilitative management, psychological and functional assessments, counselling patients and families, performing pain relieving/modulating procedures, collaborating with other health care professionals, liaising with public and private agencies, updating, teaching and research in best practice of pain medicine.

 The Fellowship in Pain Medicine is a post-specialisation qualification in Australia and New Zealand.
 Thus, those wishing to enter the field usually will either have or be training toward a specialist qualification recognised in Australia in one of the participating specialties, namely anaesthesia, rehabilitation medicine, surgical specialties, psychiatry, a branch of internal medicine, or general practice.